-You might have heard that a certain big-name design museum is coming to Dundee later this year.
-The architecturally stunning V&A will indeed open its doors on Dundee’s waterfront in September, offering an exciting programme of exhibitions and events – but there’s so much more to the Dundee & Angus region than one long-awaited museum.
+You might have heard that a certain big-name design museum has opened in Dundee.
+The architecturally stunning V&A will indeed open its doors on Dundee’s waterfront in September, offering an exciting programme of exhibitions and events – but there’s so much more to the Dundee Dropdown content & Angus Dropdown content region than one long-awaited museum.
 Here are seven more reasons you should travel to this unsung corner of Scotland now.

 Scott and Shackleton’s very first expedition to the Antarctic was aboard a ship built in Dundee.
 This was the RRS Discovery and she still sits on the waterfront here today, her trio of masts standing sentry over the V&A next door.
 Clambering aboard is a sobering moment – it’s hard to believe this slender wooden ship took 48 men, 23 howling dogs and 45 terrified sheep south to Antarctica in 1901 in temperatures as low as minus 45 degrees.
 Don’t miss Discovery Walk just outside, a series of 10 bronze plaques in the revamped waterfront that celebrate Dundee’s gifts to the world – among them the Dandy and Beano.